bmwshop/bench/efficientnet/Readme.md

 ## TF2 EfficientNet benchmark.
-WORK IN PROGRESS!
+UNFINISHED WORK IN PROGRESS!

-This is a simple orchestration around the [TF2 Electra Example](https://github.com/NVIDIA/DeepLearningExamples/tree/master/TensorFlow2/LanguageModeling/ELECTRA)
+This is a simple orchestration around the [EfficientNet v2-S For TensorFlow 2.6](https://github.com/NVIDIA/DeepLearningExamples/tree/master/TensorFlow2/Classification/ConvNets/efficientnet_v2)

 Build the container:
 ```
 sh build.sh
 ```
-This example requires a significant data download.
-So, we're not putting it in a container.
-We need to pass through a local directory and then run the data download and pre-processing:
+This example requires a significant data download (imagenet ideally) - the trick would be to find a subset of imagenet that could be downloaded automatically
 ```
 # the parameter is where the data will be downloaded to
 sh get_data.sh /home/nvidia/data